Anniepoo/swiplchrtut/index.md

 CHR is an embedded language within Prolog. library(chr) is a library included in the standard SWI-Prolog distribution.

 CHR focuses on maintaining a set of _constraints_ in a _constraint store_.
-You can set up _rules_ so that when a constraint is added to the store, other constraints can appear or disappear from the store and prolog goals can be queried.
+You can imagine a container like a box, and blocks with different colors and labels, the 'constraints'.
+Putting constraints in the store fires off _rules_ that make other constraints appear or disappear from the store and query prolog goals.

 So, in a chemistry simulator, you could add _salt_ and have _salt_ in the store.
 Then add _tap_water_, and a rule might fire to remove the salt and the water and make _salt_water_.